excalith/pythonista/README.md

 * Inbetween those numbers, gradually increase / decrease the success rate according to the logic above.

 ### Thunder.py
 It helps you to calculate the thunder distance from your position.
 * Click start when you see the lightning
 * Hit pause when you hear the thunder
 * Checkout the distance written in meters
 * If required, find shelter.

+ ### Morse.py
+ It converts each letter into morse equivalent.
+* Run Morse.py
+* Write your emergency text and submit
+* Find a lightsource to apply the morse code.

+### Phonetics.py
+Have you ever stuck in a situation where you have to spell your name using NATO phonetic alphabet?
+Me neither.
+BUT if you ever need it, here is the solution.
+* Run Phonetics.py
+* Write your hard-to-spell text and submit
+* Read it aloud to impress people around you.